styfle/packagephobia/CONTRIBUTING.md

 npm start
 ```

-Now, the web app should be avaialble at http://localhost:3000
+Now, the web app should be available at http://localhost:3000

 ## Deploying the code